-Please contact Julie Lewis (Operations Manager) or one of the doctors for further details and an information leaflet.
+Please contact Paula Miles (Practice Manager from 01.07.2019) or one of the doctors for further details and an information leaflet.

 We hope that you will use our Practice Complaints procedure as we feel confident that this is the best opportunity to reach a speedy resolution and improve our service if and where necessary.
 However this does not affect your right to approach other agencies if you are dissatisfied with the result of our investigation.